perolelande/for19/README.md

 # Carbon App in FOR19

-Welcome to the Carbon App, built on the FOR19 framework.
+Welcome to the Carbon App, built on the Flask framework.
 This app helps users to calculate and track their carbon footprint based on their daily activities.

 ## Getting Started